What is the difference between the Dorper (blackhead) and the White Dorper?

-It is recommended that you contact one or more of the registered breeders listed on this website.
+It is recommended that you contact one or more of the registered breeders listed on the NZ Sheepbreeders website.
 You should also visit and view as many sheep as you can before buying.
 If you don’t know much about sheep it is recommended that you take along someone who has some knowledge to assist you.
 Most breeders will make private on property sales.
 As always with any purchase - remember it is a “buyer beware” situation.

 What class of Dorpers should I buy – stud or commercial?

 You need to know what you want to do with your sheep – if they are only to keep the grass under control or provide you with meat then you are better off to purchase commercial type sheep or crossbreds.
-These will cost you anywhere from $100 to $300 per animal.

 If you are keen to breed stud sheep then you will need to purchase quality sheep that have passed inspection – this means they are certified as being good quality and can be registered for stud breeding purposes.
-These will cost you anything from $500 + each.

 What do I need to do to register my sheep?

 If you purchase quality sheep with the purpose of forming your own stud you will need to purchase stock from a registered breeder.
 These sheep will need to have passed an inspection prior to you purchasing them.
 Once a sheep has passed an inspection the NZSBA is advised – if you are unsure of the status of any sheep please contact the office.
-If you in turn wish to on-sell registered sheep they will require a new inspection before being sold.
+If you in turn wish to on-sell registered sheep to a new breeder they will require a new inspection before being sold.
 The breeder is responsible for putting a transfer for the sheep through the NZSBA office so they can be recorded as belonging to your stud.
 The breeder will also provide you with breeding pedigrees of the sheep you have purchased and registered.

 I bought some sheep and they have ‘papers’ with them?
 Does this mean they are registered and stud quality?